Update Your Device | Replace Obsolete Apps

 There are many causes of data loss, including:

-More and more our private information is electronic and stored on our computers or devices.
+Our private information is more and more frequently electronic and stored on our computers, devices or on third-party cloud servers.

 From the dawn of civilization until 2003, humankind generated five exabytes of data.
 Now we produce five exabytes every two days…and the pace is accelerating.